Old Town Hall

 Link to BFI video of Fire brigade training session in the early 1900's - Link

-The building was demolished in 2015 and the site leveled off and used for a car park.
+The building was demolished in 2015 and the site leveled off and was used for a car park.

 During demolition, the Council and Wigan Building Preservation Trust recovered and saved the Common Seal stonework. for more detail on the Common Seal Link - View